 Please keep the following issues in mind when submitting a bug/issue:

-- Set a meaningful yet reasonably brief description.
+Set a meaningful yet reasonably brief title of your ticket.

 The most important thing when reporting a bug is to boil down a minimum example that is needed to reproduce the bug.
 That means a minimal mapfile + any data files it depends on.
 Remove everything from the map file that isn’t needed to reproduce the bug.